senzing-garage/senzing-api-server/README.md

    -iniFile <ini-file-path>
         The path to the Senzing INI file to with which to initialize.
-        *** DEPRECATED: Use -initFile, -initEnvVar or -initJson instead.

    -initFile <json-init-file>
         The path to the file containing the JSON text to use for Senzing